 7. No matter whom we are, life often gives us hard knocks from time to time.
 Can you think of a recent setback or challenge you’ve experienced and please share with us the key strategy that you have used to overcome a setback and will gladly recommend?

 Sure.
-I guess challenges are the mainstay of a creative person and those in business.
+I guess solving challenges is the mainstay of a creative person and those in entrepreneurship.
 Life requires a high level of creativity because every problem requires innovation, every problem requires creativity to overcome these challenges.

 To find a solution, you need to be a creative thinking person.
 So if I have to think about a major setback, it will be when I wanted to start my fashion brand and apparel store, The BRAG Shop (part of the sub-brands I've created).
 I made the designs myself, found the manufacturers, and we built the e-commerce platform - we were getting ready to launch, and suddenly I received this email that basically just threw back everything that I had done for almost a year leading up to the launch.
 That was a major setback for me because as somebody who has worked hard on a goal, it devastated me.